MicrosoftDocs/dataexplorer-docs/kusto/api/netfx/kusto-ingest-best-practices.md

 ## Use a single ingest client instance

 Kusto Ingest client implementations are thread-safe and reusable.
-For each target cluster, use a single instance of either a queued or direct ingest client per process.
-Running multiple instances can overload the cluster, causing it to become unresponsive or slow to respond to valid requests.
+For each target database, use a single instance of either a queued or direct ingest client per process.
+Running multiple instances can overload the database, causing it to become unresponsive or slow to respond to valid requests.

 ## Limit tracking operation status

 For large volume data streams, limit the use of positive notifications for ingestion requests.
-Excessive tracking can lead to increased ingestion latency and even complete cluster non-responsiveness.
+Excessive tracking can lead to increased ingestion latency and even complete non-responsiveness.
 For more information, see [Operation status](kusto-ingest-client-status.md).

 ## Optimize for throughput